 Questions and Answers

-Usually, yes.
+Usually, yes if it fits with FrontierNav's vision.
 Just let me know.
 But there is a queue.
 I am only one person and FrontierNav does not pay enough for me to work on it a lot.
 This means new features will be added depending on how complicated it is, how often it is requested and how interested I am in it.
-Time is really the key metric here.
-If I had enough donations I could spend more time on FrontierNav and get more features added.
+Time is really the key constraint here.

 FrontierNav is made to be a companion while playing video games, so ideally it should be out of focus with the main focus being on the game.
 The easiest way to do this is to use a dark theme which reduces the amount of light emitted by displays which in turn prevents grabbing your attention when you are not focusing on it.